What is The Jatharagni: The Digestive Fire

 Dermatological Concerns: Acne, rashes, or lacklustre skin resulting from toxin accumulation in the body.

-Mood fluctuations: Irritability or depressive states frequently associated with the gut-brain axis.
+Mood fluctuations, including irritability and depressive states, are frequently associated with the gut-brain axis.

 Acidity: Recurrent acid reflux, heartburn, or a burning sensation in the stomach.